mharen/mharen.github.io/_posts/2012/2012-11-14-building-digital-clock-without-flash-or.md

 ![goal%5B2%5D.png](goal%5B2%5D.png)

-Let’s start with the basic layout again—just a section with an HTML5 &lt;time&gt; element within it:
+Let’s start with the basic layout again—just a section with an HTML5 <time> element within it: